The Danger of Comparing Your Spouse

 Opportunity for comparison is everywhere.

 Almost everywhere you look is an opportunity to compare your spouse with someone else.
 Someone else's body.
 Someone's relational warmth.
-Someone else's smile, figure, income, humour, house, kindness...
+Someone else's smile, face, income, humour, house, kindness...
 I could go on.

-We live in the day of social media blasting everyone's highlight reel into our faces and minds every day.
+We live in a day where social media blasts everyone's highlight reel into our faces and minds every day.
 We are surrounded by gorgeous bodies, 'successful relationships' and perfect lives.
 The constant display of perfection causes us to ask questions of ourselves such as, "Am I enjoying my life enough?" and "Is my spouse really giving me their best?"

-After playing the comparison game for long enough we start to think that our spouse is holding out on us.
-Or that we're actually terribly incompatible.
+After playing the comparison game long enough we start to think that our spouse is holding out on us.
+Or that we're terribly incompatible.
 Or worse.
-Maybe the thought has crept in that you could never build 'that' kind of life with your current spouse.
+Maybe the thought has crept in that you could never build that kind of life with your current spouse.

 Sadly, we spend time comparing instead of building and repairing.
-Not one of the thoughts above are helpful.
-They don't inspire us to connect or build a marriage we both love to be in.
+Not a single one of the thoughts above is helpful.
+They don't inspire us or motivate us to connect or create a marriage we both love to be in.

 This is a powerful saying.
 When you compare your spouse with someone else, you rob yourself of the joy you have already found in your spouse.
 It's that simple.
 It's that real.

-In the spirit of being vulnerable and also comprehensive, over the next few posts I want to share my own thought process when a comparison opportunity comes along.
-But first, let me give you a real, personal example.
+In the spirit of being vulnerable and also comprehensive, here's my own real, personal example.

 I'm a very visual person.
 I'm in love with my wife and I adore her body.
 Her face and hair, her curves, her boobs, her butt.
 She's self-conscious after having 4 kids but I adore her.
 Now, because I'm super visual I also notice other beautiful women.
 And I'm tempted to compare.
 Sometimes I do and it's not helpful.
 The woman near me might be skinnier, bustier, younger or whatever.
 Maybe she's just different but she's carrying herself confidently.
 Do I find her attractive?
 Sure.
 Is that wrong?
 Not yet.